Hugo Theorell, My Father

 Finally, thanks to Paul Hallberg for his help in correcting the English version of this article.

-Every effort has been made by the publisher to credit organizations and individuals with regard to the supply of photographs.
+Disclaimer: Every effort has been made by the publisher to credit organisations and individuals with regard to the supply of photographs.
 Please notify the publishers regarding corrections.

 First published 24 February 2011